ediloren/EM-Workbench-for-FreeCAD/README.md

 ### Usage:

 Selector toolbar provides a point and click experience for changing FreeCAD workbenches.
-Preferences can be located in menu bar under Tools -> Accessories -> Selector toolbar.
+Preferences can be located in menu bar under Accessories -> Selector toolbar.